SURVIVOR CRISIS FUND FAQ

 Payments MUST be made out to an adult.
 If the survivor/applicant is a minor, they must have a trusted adult accept their payment on their behalf.
 This adult cannot be their advocate personally, but it may be the agency the advocate works for if the agency agrees to coordinate payment to the minor.

-Payment information changes can only be requested until November 15th.
+Payment information changes can only be requested before payment has been sent.
 Any payment change requests can be denied.

 The applicant is the victim/survivor of domestic violence, sexual abuse, stalking or human trafficking who is seeking funding.

-An advocate can be someone from a social service agency such as a case manager, counselor, legal advocate, etc.
+An advocate can be someone employed by a social service agency such as a case manager, counselor, legal advocate, etc. and the person they are applying on behalf of is their client.

 Gender Based Violence (GBV) refers to harmful acts directed at an individual based on their gender.
 It is rooted in gender inequality, the abuse of power and harmful norms.
 GBV is an umbrella term for a range of interpersonal violence including, but not limited to, sexual harassment, sexual assault, domestic violence, and sexual exploitation.
 Domestic violence and sexual assault are thought of as subset behaviors of GBV while human trafficking is not exclusively a GBV behavior.